mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

     -   The list of suggested app exclusions will live in the VPN client repo, and be served via addons.

-### Create daily task in app (8-12 points total)
+### Create daily task in app (9-13 points total)
 <img src="./images/0004-02.png" width=800 alt="New daily task">

 -   (3-5 points) Daily task to check for suggested apps that are installed on the device (after one week from first install), halt task if don't have notification permissions or if the platform doesn't have app exclusions feature.
 (Create dev option to immediately pull down the new list.)
     -   This will be run by the app for desktop, and a [PeriodicWorkRequest](https://developer.android.com/reference/androidx/work/PeriodicWorkRequest) on Android. (iOS does not have split tunneling.)
         -   After running the job, we will create a 24 hour countdown timer to run the job next.
 Additionally, we'll record the time for this job as a setting, and we'll check this timestamp on app/daemon launch - if more than 24 hours have passed we'll
     -   Create a dev option to pull a new suggested apps list immediately.
--   (3-5 points) Is there a new app?
+-   (3-5 points) Is there one or more new apps?
     -   Check against setting - if we have ever sent a notification for this app before, don't send one (this should be done off the app's domain name or something, not marketing name - that can change)
-    -   Pop an OS-level notification (on Android, use a suggestion channel)
+    -   Pop an OS-level notification (on Android, use a suggestion channel).
+The text is intentionally generic, and makes sense if there is one new app or multiple.
-    -   Add to "have sent notification" list
+    -   Add new app(s) to "have sent notification" list
-    -   (Create a dev option to clear the "have sent notification" list.)
+    -   (Create a dev option to clear the "have sent notification" list.
+Create another dev option to immediately run the daily check job.)
+-   (1 point) Add this notification type to the settings screen that allows per-type opt out (App permissions -> Notifications)
 -   (2 points) Ensure tapping notification leads to correct screen

 ### Improve existing split tunnel screen (10-16 points total)